apache/logging-log4cxx/src/site/markdown/example-programs.md

 \example com/foo/config3.cpp
 This file is an example of how to use the current module name to select the Log4cxx configuration file.

+\example com/foo/config4.cpp
+This file is a simpler example of how to use the current module name to select the Log4cxx configuration file.